Othent/docs/README.md

 **Importing and exporting private keys:**

-Similarly, Othent doesn't currently support managing multiple private keys in any way not exposed in the API showcased in these docs, including importing and exporting.
+Similarly, _Othent_ doesn't currently support managing multiple private keys in any way not exposed in the API showcased in these docs, including importing and exporting.

 Right now, the most similar thing to this is using [Arweave Wallet (arweave.app)](https://arweave.app) to watch a public address, but you won't be able to transact using that wallet.
 Note ArConnect does not currently support watching public addresses.

-**Support for other blockchains:**

-Othent currently supports only Arweave.

-**Custom salt length for `sign()`:**

-Othent doesn't support passing in a custom salt length.

-**Custom encryption/decryption algorithm configuration:**

-Currently, Othent only supports `RSA-OAEP` when using `encrypt()` and `decrypt()`.

 **Public key encryption:**

-Othent currently support symmetric encryption, using the currently authenticated user's AES-256 private keys.
+_Othent_ currently support symmetric encryption, using the currently authenticated user's AES-256 private keys.
 It does not support asymmetric encryption using third party's public encryption RSAES keys, even thought it does use RSA for signing.

 **Public Key Directory (PDK):**

-Othent doesn't offer a Public Key Directory (PDK), so if you need to verify third-party signatures, you'll have to get the corresponding public keys from the original signer.
+_Othent_ doesn't offer a Public Key Directory (PDK), so if you need to verify third-party signatures, you'll have to get the corresponding public keys from the original signer.

 **Automatable money and smart contract wallets:**

-Othent does not provide smart contract wallets, it's just a custodial wallet that manages the keys in behalf of its users.
+_Othent_ does not provide smart contract wallets, it's just a custodial wallet that manages the keys in behalf of its users.
 Therefore, it doesn't currently support programmability oir transfer automation.

+**Wallet functionality limitations:**

+- **Custom salt length for signing:** _Othent_ doesn't support passing in a custom salt length when calling `sign()`.

+- **Custom encryption/decryption algorithm:** _Othent_ only supports `RSA-OAEP` when using `encrypt()` and `decrypt()`.

-## 🌎 How does Othent work?
+## 🌎 How does _Othent_ work?

 ### **The Current Authentication Method:**&#x20;